 You are a member of a Noble House.
 As the God Emperor rots, your House has grown strong.
 Soon, the Empire will be yours.
 You will command armies.
 Make laws.
 Plan treason.

 You will become Divine Sovereign.

-When you check in, you will be given a name badge and status strip.
-Your name tag will show your name, and you will affix buttons to your status strap showing your rank and house.
+When you check in, you will be given a badge and status strip.
+The large badge will show your house, and you will affix buttons to your status strap showing your rank.
 House positions are randomly determined for the start of the game, with with 1 as the highest position.
 The items on your status strap will change during the game as you change position in your house, take wounds, get married, and other things.

 Join the fellow members of your House at your House Table.
 House Tables are located in the War Room.

 Heavy Reign is set in a low-magic fantasy world.
 For as far back as history can record, the land has been ruled by the God Emperor who liberated the lands from the monsters and brought order to the chaos.
 Descending from the heavens with his unstoppable golden army, he is tyrannical and all-powerful.
 Until now.
 The God Emperor has been seen less and less often, and when he is seen, he is less inclined to demonstrate his power.
 The whispers say that he grows weak, and that the time to strike approaches.

 While blasphemous, the old religions prophesy that this is the Year of the Crossroads.
 Where the destiny of the lands is to be decided.
 One path leads to fire and death while the other leads to bounty and unity.
 A year takes place over ten months, represented by a game round.
 The game will end after the tenth month, when the prophesy is said to come true.

 To seize the throne, your house will need Power (represented by gold poker chips).
 Each month, you can try to win Power by going to one of the three core sections of the game.
 As individuals, you will also carry Favor with one or more of the factions in the land.
 Favor grants the player special abilities, and, since nobles need not be so petty as to trade lucre, serves as the economy of the game.